Transcription factory: Function

 The structure of a transcriptional factory directly relates to its function.
 Transcription is made more efficient because of the clustered nature of the transcription factory.
 All the necessary proteins: RNA polymerase, transcription factors and other co-regulators are present in the transcription factory that allows for faster RNA polymerisation when the DNA template reaches the factory, it also allows for a number of genes to be transcribed at the same time.

 Genomic location

 The amount of transcription factories found per nucleus appears to be determined by cell type, species and the type of measurement.
 Cultured mouse embryonic fibroblasts have been found to have roughly 1500 factories through immunofluorescence detection of RNAP II however cells taken from different tissues of the same mouse group had between 100 and 300 factories.
 Measurements of the number of transcription factories in HeLa cells give a varied result.
 For example, using the traditional fluorescence microscopy approach 300 – 500 factories were found but using both confocal and electron microscopy roughly 2100 were detected.

+The number of transcription factories in a nucleus appears to depend on the cell type and species, and also in part on the measurement procedure; most data would suggest that factory numbers range from a few hundred to a thousand per nucleus, with perhaps some exceptional cases in which factory numbers may be much larger.
+The number of factories per nucleus varies from 100 – 8000 depending on the cell type, differentiation state, and the detection method used.